madhead341/madGrabber-V1/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Just download as zip and run MadGrabber-V1
+Just download as zip and run MadGrabber V1.exe

 <p align="right">(<a href="#readme-top">back to top</a>)</p>